mikrobe/trainingbot/README.md

 [1] fatigue

 ### Zones by sports
-FTP Zones, generally from 1 to 6 where 6 is toughest zone.
-[5] Technically, the Sweet Spot is located between high zone 3 and low zone 4: between 84% to 97% of your FTP (power at threshold).
-For riders who aren’t using a power meter, I’d call Sweet Spot “medium hard”.
-Sweet Spot is just below your 40k time trial race pace, but harder than a traditional tempo workout.
+As explained in [15] there are 7 power training zones.

-#### Bike Power Zones:
+#### Bike Power (watts) Zones:
 * Zone 1 (Active recovery) Less than 55% of FTPw
-* Zone 2 (Endurance) 55% to 74% of FTPw
+* Zone 2 (Endurance) 56% to 75% of FTPw
-* Zone 3 (Tempo) 75% to 89% of FTPw
+* Zone 3 (Tempo) 76% to 90% of FTPw
-* Sweetpot 84% to 97% of FTPw
+* Sweet Spot 84% to 97% of FTPw
-* Zone 4 (Threshold) 90% to 104% of FTPw
+* Zone 4 (Threshold) 91% to 105% of FTPw
-* Zone 5 (VO2 Max) 105% to 120% of FTPw
+* Zone 5 (VO2 Max) 106%56% to 120% of FTPw
-* Zone 6 (Anaerobic capacity) More than 120% of FTPw
+* Zone 6 (Anaerobic capacity) More than 121% of FTPw
+* Zone 7 (Neuromuscular) MAX

+We use the concept of sweet spot [5] for intensity workouts.
+The sweet spot is located between high zone 3 (90%) and low zone 4 (105%)

 #### Run Pace Zones [2]:

+Sweetspot used for intervals training is located at high zone 3 and low zone 4.
+For running it means between 113% and 99%.
 If my ftp is 5:38 per km.
 This is 338 seconds per km.
-Running in sweetspot (99% and 106%) would be between (335 secs) 5:35 and (358 secs) 5:58.
-This is between 99%% and 106% of you FTP.
+Running in the sweetspot (99% and 113%) would be between (335 secs) 5:35 and (381 secs) 6:21.
 This is how our algorithm calculates zones.
 It uses a simple rule of three.

 Ex.: